jnstockley/AddressBookREST/README.md

 # AddressBookREST
 ATTENTION!!!!!
-Today around 2:30 CDT the mysql server will be taken offline for several hours!
-I am going to consolidating my servers.
+Today around 2:30 CDT the mySQL server will be taken offline for several hours!
+I am going to be consolidating my servers.
 I am hoping to have the mySQL server back up around 8:00 PM CDT at the latest!
 All data on the server will be deleted!

 Setup:
 1. Create mySQL server